furan917/go-solar-system/README.md

 ## What it does

-- Navigate around planets with your keyboard (because who needs a mouse in space?)
+- Navigate around planets with your keyboard & mouse
-- Shows you actual NASA data about planets and their moons
-- Has some neat visualizations that look surprisingly good in a terminal
+- Has some neat visualizations
 - Can switch between different star systems (Solar System, Alpha Centauri, some Kepler thing, etc.)
-- Real-time orbital animations because why not
+- Real-time orbital animations for our solar system

 ## How to run it